Deep-sea community: Marine snow

-The upper photic zone of the ocean is filled with particle organic matter (POM) and is quite productive, especially in the coastal areas and the upwelling areas.
+The upper photic zone of the ocean is filled with particulate organic matter (POM), especially in the coastal areas and the upwelling areas.
 However, most POM is small and light.
 It may take hundreds, or even thousands of years for these particles to settle through the water column into the deep ocean.
-This time delay is long enough for the particles to be remineralized and taken up by organisms in the food webs.
+This time delay is long enough for the particles to be remineralized and taken up by organisms in the food web.

-Scientists at Woods Hole Oceanographic Institution conducted an experiment three decades ago in deep Sargasso Sea looking at the rate of sinking.
-They found what became known as marine snow in which the POM are repackaged into much larger particles which sink at much greater speed, 'falling like snow'.
+In the deep Sargasso Sea, scientists from the Woods Hole Oceanographic Institution (WHOI) found what became known as marine snow in which the POM are repackaged into much larger particles which sink at much greater speed, falling like snow.

 Because of the sparsity of food, the organisms living on and in the bottom are generally opportunistic.
 They have special adaptations for this extreme environment: rapid growth, effect larval dispersal mechanism and the ability to use a 'transient' food resource.
 One typical example is wood-boring bivalves, which bore into wood and other plant remains and are fed on the organic matter from the remains.

+Occasional surface blooms

+Sometimes sudden access to nutrients near the surface leads to blooms of plankton, algae or animals such as salps, which becomes so numerous that they will sink all the way to the bottom without being consumed by other organisms.
+These short bursts of nutrients reaching the seafloor can exceed years of marine snow, and are rapidly consumed by animals and microbes.
+The waste products becomes part of the deep-sea sediments, and recycled by animals and microbes that feed on mud for years to come.